-The Transaction Authorization Protocol (TAP) supports two primary transaction message types: Transfer and Payment.
-Both enable compliant blockchain transactions, but they serve different business needs and workflows.
+The Transaction Authorization Protocol (TAP) supports four primary transaction message types: Transfer, Payment, Exchange, and Escrow.
+All enable compliant blockchain transactions, but they serve different business needs and workflows.

 Transfer